Some of the Best Tips for How We Stop an Anxiety Attack.

 A super powerful tool Bruce used when he would feel his chest tightening was visualization.
 There are endless things that he can think of – scenes, patterns, movements in his mind.
 They all have different merits and values.

 Bruce’s was always like this: Imagine a bunch of green rolling hills with blue sky on the horizon.
 From right to left, he would let a puffy white cloud enter the blue sky and blow across the scene in his mind.
 As the cloud was passing, he visualized pushing the negative thoughts and energy into the cloud, filling it as it floated by.

 Once the cloud was full, he would speed up the wind and send it off into the distance of the scene in his mind.
 He would repeat as needed filling new clouds until the tightness in his chest was gone.
 Once it worked the first time, it worked 97% of the time after that for years.
-Try it out or find your own!

-Lots of these sessions are focus-based to make sure that your anxiety doesn’t spin out of control.
+Lots of these sessions are focus-based to make sure that our anxiety doesn’t spin out of control.
 Headspace is one such useful mindfulness app out there and it can help keep anxiety at bay and stop it from even ramping up.

 As always, Stay Curious,